artis3n/ansible-role-tailscale/README.md

 The machines are authorized with [ephemeral auth keys][] and are automatically cleaned up within 30 minutes-48 hours.

 This value is stored in a [GitHub Action secret][] with the name `TAILSCALE_CI_KEY`.
-If you are interested in contributing to this repository, you must create a [Tailscale account][] and generate a [Node Authorization ephemeral auth key][auth key].
-Fork this repo and add an ephemeral auth key to the fork's secrets under the name `TAILSCALE_CI_KEY`.

 To test this role locally, store the Tailscale ephemeral auth key in a `TAILSCALE_CI_KEY` env var.

-If you are a Collaborator on this repository, you can open a GitHub Codespace and the `TAILSCALE_CI_KEY` will be populated for you.
+If you are a Collaborator on this repository, you can open a GitHub CodeSpace and the `TAILSCALE_CI_KEY` will be populated for you.

-## molecule scenario: state

-Note: the `-s state` scenario intentionally fails during execution to demonstrate correct error throwing with inconsistent state scenarios.
-Not sure how to turn that into a stable test scenario yet.
-It can be run via `make test-state` but is excluded from the GitHub Action CI workflow for now.
-The idempotency step will definitely need to go.

 [ansible filters manipulating strings]: https://docs.ansible.com/ansible/latest/user_guide/playbooks_filters.html#manipulating-strings
 [ansible-vault]: https://docs.ansible.com/ansible/latest/user_guide/vault.html#encrypt-string-for-use-in-yaml